StackVista/stackstate-docs/setup/agent/centos.md

 By default, the installer will try to configure the package update channel and update packages using the host package manager.
 To disable this feature, set the environment variable `STS_INSTALL_NO_REPO=yes`.

 1. On your host, download the installation script from [https://stackstate-agent-2.s3.amazonaws.com/install.sh](https://stackstate-agent-2.s3.amazonaws.com/install.sh).
-2. On your host, download the Agent installer package from [???]().
+2. Download the Agent installer package from [???]() and copy this to the host where it will be installed.
 3. use the command below to set the required environment variables and run the installer script:
     ```text
     STS_API_KEY="{{config.apiKey}}" \